tylerharter/cs301-projects/fall18/p4/README.md

 certain invalid inputs.
 The messages and when you should display them are as follows:

-* "no scores entered", when the user tries to compute an average, but no scores have been entered (e.g., right after a reset)
+* **"no scores entered"** when the user tries to compute an average, but no scores have been entered (e.g., right after a reset)
-* "out of range" if a user enters an integer larger than 100
+* **"out of range"** if a user enters an integer larger than 100
-* "bad input" if the user types something that does not consist solely of digits and does not match one of the commands given (e.g., "help", "-3", or "HAHAHAHAHA!")
+* **"bad input"** if the user types something that does not consist solely of digits and does not match one of the commands given (e.g., "help", "-3", or "HAHAHAHAHA!")

 Your program should be able to work properly under these scenarios: